databricks/terraform-provider-databricks/docs/resources/notebook.md

 # databricks_notebook Resource

-**This resource has evolving API, which may change in future versions of provider.**
+-> **Note** This resource has evolving API, which may change in future versions of provider.

 This resource allows you to manage the import, export, and delete notebooks.
 The maximum allowed size of a request to resource is 10MB.

 -> **Note** Though the public workspace import api supports notebooks of type `DBC`, `JUPYTER` and `HTML` this resource does not support those types as determining changes is quite challenging as the format includes additional information such as timestamps execution counts thus a base64 diff causes issues.

 ## Example Usage